-However, it is likely that some desired designs are not yet anticipated in these draft standards.
+As discussed at the Commission's meeting in June 2023, it is likely that some desired designs are not yet anticipated in these draft standards.
 The draft MODS are intended to be a "living document" that is expected to be revised and improved over time.
 As developers and property owners approach the City of Piedmont with development concepts, changes to the MODS may be brought forward for Planning Commission and City Council consideration.

-In addition, building designs that are not consistent with the draft MODS may be acceptable and approved through other processes, such as Piedmont's discretionary design review process, as development and construction applications are reviewed today.
+Building designs that are not consistent with the draft MODS may be acceptable and approved through other processes, such as Piedmont's discretionary design review process, as development and construction applications are reviewed today.